dalenguyen/firebase-wordpress-docs/docs/auth/register-login-form.rst

 Login Form
 ----------------------------------

 This form only support log in though email, and you can style it freely.
+If you want to hide the label and display placeholder to display email password, you can add a flag name `enable_placeholder` to the shortcode

 .. code-block:: php

     // After logging in, you will be redirect to the homepage.
+    //
+    // `redirect` is optional.
-    // The redirect is optional.
+    // `button_text` is optional.
 Default button text is "Login"
+    // `enable_placeholder` is optional

-    [firebase_login button_text='Signin' redirect='/']
+    [firebase_login button_text='Signin' redirect='/' enable_placeholder=true]

 Registration Form
 ----------------------------------